 This chapter explains how to use the Profiles and to configure the printer so that it can communicate with the corresponding system environment.
 Furtheron this chapter includes a view of the Menu Structure and thoroughly describes in a short form the printer's operating controls.
-Finally you will find an information about the Configuration Programs Profiler 4060 and Profile Selector 4060.
-The Profiler 4060 is a menu controlled program and supported the printer configuration via PC.
+Finally you will find a description of the Configuration Programs Profiler 4050 and Profile Selector 4050.
+The Profiler 4050 is a menu controlled program and supported the printer configuration via PC.
 Different configurations can be downloaded into the printer.

-Profile Selector 4060 is a program for quick choise of the active profile.
+Profile Selector 4050 is a program for quick access to a profile.